-The Institute of Development Economics was established in 1957 in Karachi as a non-official autonomous organisation to conduct research on national and international problems of economic development.
-The institute was headed by well-known American economists, Professor Emile Despres and Dr Henry J. Bruton, with Dr Richard C. Porter, Dr Karol J. Krotki, and Dr C. Beringer as research advisers.
-The institute was given the status of an autonomous research organisation by the Government of Pakistan in 1964, and it was renamed as the Pakistan Institute of Development Economics (PIDE).
-During the same year, management was transferred from American to Pakistani professionals and Professor Nurul Islam became the first Pakistani director.
+The Institute of Development Economics was established in 1957 in Karachi as an autonomous organisation to conduct research on national and international problems of economic development.
+The Institute was headed by well-known American and Canadian economists, Professor Emile Despres and Professor Irving Brecher, with Dr Gustav Ranis, Dr Henry J. Bruton, Dr Richard C. Porter, Dr Karol J. Krotki, and Dr C. Beringer as research advisers.
+The Institute was officially given the status of an autonomous research organisation by the Government of Pakistan in 1964, and it was renamed as the Pakistan Institute of Development Economics (PIDE).
+During the same year, its management was transferred to Pakistani professionals and Professor Nurul Islam became PIDE's first Pakistani Director.
 In 1970, the Institute relocated to Dhaka, leaving behind a very small office in Karachi.
 Only a year later, with the separation of East and West Pakistan, PIDE lost all its senior professionals, the entire library, and almost all research aids and office equipment.
 Early in 1972, the Karachi office shifted to Islamabad and was located at the Quaid-i-Azam University Campus.
 Dr S. M. Naseem was given charge of Acting Director until Mr M. L. Qureshi was selected as the first Director of the new PIDE.
-Subsequently, Professor Syed Nawab Haider Nagyi, Dr Sarfraz Khan Qureshi, Dr A. R. Kemal, and Dr Nadeem Ul Haque were appointed as Director.
+Subsequently, Professor Syed Nawab Haider Naqvi, Dr Sarfraz Khan Qureshi, Dr A. R. Kemal, and Dr Nadeem Ul Haque were appointed as Director.
+In 2006, PIDE was granted the degree-awarding status by the Government of Pakistan.
+Dr Nadeem Ul Haque was appointed as its first Vice-Chancellor.
+He was succeeded by Dr Rashid Amjad, the present Vice-Chancellor, in 2007.